-- (d) Audit Plan At least annually, the Committee will review and approve the audit plan including the audit scope and the overall risk assessment methodology presented by the Chief Auditor to ensure that it is risk based and addresses all relevant activities over a measurable cycle.
-On a quarterly basis, the Committee will review with the Chief Auditor the status of the audit plan and any changes needed, including a review of: - the results of audit activities, including any significant issues reported to management and management's response and/or corrective actions: - the status of identified control weaknesses; and
+- (d) Audit Plan At least annually, the Committee will review and approve the audit plan including the audit scope and the overall risk assessment methodology presented by the Chief Auditor to ensure that it is risk-based and addresses all relevant activities over a measurable cycle.
+On a quarterly basis, the Committee will review with the Chief Auditor the status of the audit plan and any changes needed, including a review of: - the results of audit activities, including any significant issues reported to management and management's response and/or corrective actions: - (ii) the status of identified control weaknesses;

-(iii) the overall design and operating effectiveness of the system of internal control, risk management, governance systems and processes.
+- (iii) the overall design and operating effectiveness of the system of internal control, risk management, governance systems and processes: and - (iv) any difficulties encountered by the Chief Auditor in the course of internal audits.

-At least annually, the Committee will review a report from the Chief Auditor with Internal Audit's assessment of CIBC's risk governance framework and its assessment of the oversight by Finance, Risk Management and Compliance.
+At least annually, the Committee will review a report from the Chief Auditor with Internal Audit's assessment of CIBC's risk governance framework and its assessment of the oversight by Finance and Risk Management (including Compliance).